-Colossians uses the term “head” in 1:18 where Jesus is the head of the church.
+Colossians used the term “head” in Colossians 1:18, where Jesus is the head of the church.
 Here he is the head in the sense of sovereignty over angels.
 He is also the sovereign head of the universe.

 of all principality and power

-Jesus is head here of something other than the church; He is the head of the angelic world, whether good angels or bad angels.
+Jesus is head here of something other than the church; He is the head of the angelic world, whether good angels or evil angels.

 Our position in Christ carries authority over the angelic world.
 Nothing can daunt a Christian because of his position in Christ.

 The foundation for all Christian living revolves around our position before God in Christ.

 In having Christ, we have all.
 Imagine that the queen of England lost her hand in an accident.
 She crushed her hand so that surgeons could not repair it.
 A female prisoner in England lies dying in jail.
 She offers the queen her hand.
 After surgery and a healing process, the queen returns to her duties as the queen of England.
 The hand’s fingerprints are on file as a criminal.
 Now, however, the hand is associated with all the dignity of the queen’s office.
 That is our position in Christ.
 God eternally associates us with Him.
 We carry His dignity and honor with us.